chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - We have small number of observations about the user – we know little about the user

-  - E.g. about her lecture, she knows where ppl struggle and try to adapt to it
+  - E.g. about her lecture, she knows where people struggle and try to adapt to it

 **Scenario: Travel information system**

   - Simple explicit user model –

-  - **User registers** and tells v little about themselves about their demographic information
+  - **User registers** and tells very little about themselves about their demographic information

       - We are not asking about interest, destination, kind of hotels